AutomationML/AMLEngine2.1/Documentation/Aml.Engine.AmlObjects/RefURIAttributeType/README.md

 RefURIAttributeType Class
 =========================
-AutomationML 2.1 APIThis class is a wrapper for the AutomationML defined Attribute 'RefURI'.
+This class is a wrapper for the AutomationML defined Attribute 'RefURI'.
 To get access to instances of this type, use the [ObjectWithAMLAttributes][1] implicit type conversion operator, defined for all CAEX objects which are allowed to contain Attribute objects.

 Inheritance Hierarchy